vron7/Aha-s/web-history.md

 ## AJAX

-AJAX is a group of technologies
+AJAX is a set of web development techniques to create asynchronus web application.
+It enables to update the web page without a reload.

 The old way:
 ```js